 To put that in perspective, Tesla produced about 1.79 million vehicles globally in 2025.
 They're essentially building production capacity that could match half their entire vehicle output—but for robots.

-The Credibility Problem: Musk Admits No Robots Are "Doing Useful Work"
+The Credibility Gap: Musk Admits No Robots Are "Doing Useful Work"

 On the same earnings call where Musk announced the factory conversion, he made a striking admission that directly contradicts years of Tesla's own claims.

 "Well, we are still very much at the early stages of Optimus.
 It's still in the R&D phase," Musk said.
 "We have had Optimus do some basic tasks in the factory.
 But as we iterate on new versions of Optimus, we deprecate the old versions.
-It's not in usage in our factories in a material way."
+It's not in usage in our factories in a material way.
+It's more so that the robot can learn."

 Let's walk through what Tesla has said previously: